jasonclone/StopGuardian/README.md

 ** to run the default sumo simulation manually on gui
 <...\StopGuardian> sumo-gui -c simulation/sumo/test.sumocfg

-** Get and compare results of fixed time baseline and trained rl agent:
+** To get and compare results of the baseline and trained rl agent:

-run train.py (train the agent.
+run train.py (train the agent and get its performance.
 This will take a while)
 <...\StopGuardian> python rl/train.py

-run b1.py
+run b1.py (same but for fixed traffic signal baseline)
 <...\StopGuardian> python python baselines/b1.py

-run compare_rl_baseline.py (generated txt file with comparison details)
+run compare.py (generated txt file with comparison details).
+Make sure baseline and rl training run for same amount of steps for accurate comparison.
 <...\StopGuardian> python compare.py